Gimli Glider: Background

 At Montreal, Captain Robert "Bob" Pearson and First Officer Maurice Quintal took over the airplane for Flight 143 to Ottawa and Edmonton.
-During the handover, Weir told Pearson that a problem existed with the FQIS, and Pearson decided to take on enough fuel to fly to Edmonton without refueling in Ottawa.
+During the handover, Weir told Pearson that a problem existed with the FQIS, and Pearson decided to take on enough fuel to fly to Edmonton without refuelling in Ottawa.
 Meanwhile, an avionics technician had entered the cockpit and read the logbook.
-While waiting for the fuel truck, he enabled the defective channel and performed an FQIS self test.
+While waiting for the fuel truck, he enabled the defective channel and performed an FQIS self-test.
 Distracted by the arrival of the fuel truck, he left the channel enabled after the FQIS failed the test.
 Pearson entered the cockpit to find the FQIS blank, as he expected.